warner/foolscap/doc/using-foolscap.rst

 access with a ``hasattr()`` check, or catch-and-tolerate ``AttributeError``.

-The ``ConnectionInfo`` object has methods to tell you the following:
+The ``ConnectionInfo`` object has attributes to tell you the following:

-* ``ci.connected()``: returns False until the target is "connected" (meaning that a ``.callRemote()`` might succeed), then returns True until the connection is lost, then returns False again.
+* ``ci.connected``: is False until the target is "connected" (meaning that a ``.callRemote()`` might succeed), then is True until the connection is lost, then is False again.
 If the connection has been lost, ``callRemote()`` is sure to fail (until a new connection is established).

 These methods can help track progress of outbound connections:

-* ``ci.connectorStatuses()``: returns a dictionary, where the keys are connection hints, one for each hint in the FURL that provoked the outbound connection attempt.
-Each value is a string that describes the current status of this hint: "no handler", "resolving hint", "connecting", "ConnectionRefusedError", "cancelled", "InvalidHintError", "negotiation", "negotiation failed:" (and an exception string), "successful", or some other error string.
+* ``ci.connectorStatuses``: is a dictionary, where the keys are connection hints, one for each hint in the FURL that provoked the outbound connection attempt.
+Each value is a string that describes the current status of this
+  hint: "no handler", "resolving hint", "connecting", "ConnectionRefusedError", "cancelled", "InvalidHintError", "negotiation", "negotiation failed:" (and an exception string), "successful", or some other error string.
-* ``ci.connectionHandlers()``: a dictionary, where the keys are connection hints (like ``connectorStatuses()``, and each value is a string description of the connection handler that is managing that hint (e.g. "tcp" or "tor").
+* ``ci.connectionHandlers``: a dictionary, where the keys are connection hints (like ``connectorStatuses()``, and each value is a string description of the connection handler that is managing that hint (e.g. "tcp" or "tor").
   If not connection handler could be found for the hint, the value will be None.

-Once connected, the following methods become useful to tell you when and how the connection was established:
+Once connected, the following attributes become useful to tell you when and how the connection was established:

-* ``ci.connectionEstablishedAt()``: Returns None until the connection is established, then returns a unix timestamp (seconds since epoch) of the connection time.
-That timestamp will continue to be returned, even after the connection is subsequently lost.
+* ``ci.establishedAt``: is None until the connection is established, then is a unix timestamp (seconds since epoch) of the connection time.
+That timestamp will remain set (non-None) even after the connection is subsequently lost.
-* ``ci.winningHint()``: Returns None until an outbound connection is successfully negotiated, then returns a string with the connection hint that succeeded.
-If the connection was created by an inbound socket, this will remain None (in which case ``ci.listenerStatus()`` will help).
+* ``ci.winningHint``: is None until an outbound connection is successfully negotiated, then is a string with the connection hint that succeeded.
+If the connection was created by an inbound socket, this will remain None (in which case ``ci.listenerStatus`` will help).
-* ``ci.listenerStatus()``: Returns (None, None) until an inbound connection is accepted, then returns a tuple of (listener, status), both strings.
+* ``ci.listenerStatus``: is (None, None) until an inbound connection is accepted, then is a tuple of (listener, status), both strings.
 This provides a description of the listener and its status ("negotiating", "successful", or "negotiation failed:" and an exception string, except that the only observable value is "successful").
 If the connection was established by an *outbound* connection, this will remain (None, None).

-Finally, when the connection is lost, this method becomes useful:
+Finally, when the connection is lost, this attribute becomes useful:

-* ``ci.connectionLostAt()``: Returns None until the connection is established and then lost, then returns a unix timestamp (seconds since epoch) of the connection-loss time.
+* ``ci.lostAt``: is None until the connection is established and then lost, then is a unix timestamp (seconds since epoch) of the connection-loss time.

 Note that the ``ConnectionInfo`` object is not "live": connection